-I am a native Texan and resident of Amarillo for 18 years.
+I am a native Texan and resident of Amarillo for more than 18 years.
 I enjoy blues music, beekeeping, gardening, outdoors, Deadhead and storytelling.
 I’m a carpenter by trade and a manufacturer of sawdust.

-I started volunteering with Habitat in Lynchburg, Va., in 1990 with the first Junior League sponsored house, probably the first Women Build, and did not miss a Saturday for the next two years.
+I started volunteering with Habitat in Lynchburg, Virginia, in 1990 with the first Junior League sponsored house, probably the first Women Build, and did not miss a Saturday for the next two years.
 I came down with incurable Habititus.
 I assisted with various projects such as their college builds, probably before there was Collegiate Challenge.
-I still remember 50 Bethel College students who drove 1500 miles one way in yellow school bus to volunteer (ouch).
+I still remember 50 Bethel College students who drove 1500 miles one way in yellow school bus to volunteer.

 In the summer of 2011, a tornado struck Springfield, Mass., their first in 18 years for the state.
 Disaster Corps assembled a team of volunteers to assist with the construction of four homes in 10 days.
-Every HFHI opportunity has truly been a blessing and it comes from where you might least expect it.
+Every Habitat for Humanity opportunity has truly been a blessing and it comes from where you might least expect it.

 As a volunteer I pack light and only take my hand tools with me.
 We need not to anticipate but to participate and learn to improvise, overcome and adapt.
 I was taught in school that a knowledgeable man has an appreciative understanding of his surroundings and the ability to adapt to it.